bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 1. Download [SDL MAME for OSX][sdlmame].
 You will want to download the highest version that is 64-bit.
 (You will also see links to MESS which is a computer and console emulator).
 2. Unzip it and you'll see a bunch of folders and files.
 3. SDL MAME is a commandline program.
-To make it easier to launch [download M64][mamedropbox] and unzip it into your MAME folder.
+To make it easier to launch, [download M64][mamedropbox] and unzip it into your MAME folder.
 M64 is a small app that you can double-click to run SDL MAME without opening the Terminal.

 ![M64 app icon](http://i.imgur.com/OfbmOew.png)